pulsejet/memories/README.md

 Extremely minimal on-demand video transcoding server in go.
 Used by the FOSS photos app, [Memories](https://github.com/pulsejet/memories).

+## Filing Issues

+Please file issues at the [Memories](https://github.com/pulsejet/memories) repository.

 ## Usage

+Note: this package provides bespoke functionality for Memories.
+As such it is not intended to be used as a library.

 You need go and ffmpeg/ffprobe installed